American football rules: Starting the down

 A scrimmage down begins with a snap, where the center throws or hands the ball back to one of the backs, usually the quarterback.
 The quarterback then either hands the ball off to a back, throws the ball, or runs with it himself.
 The down ends when the ball becomes dead (see below).
 The ball is typically next spotted where the ball became dead; however, if it became dead outside the hash marks, it is brought in on the same yard line to the nearest hash mark.
-This spot becomes the line of scrimmage for the next play.
+This spot establishes the lines of scrimmage for the next play.
 In the case of an incomplete forward pass, the ball is returned to the spot where it was last snapped to begin the next play.
 A fumbled ball that goes out of bounds is declared dead and possession remains with the team that most recently had control of the ball.